Brian-Magnuson/GameSort/README.md

 ## Providing Data

 This repository does not provide any data for the program to use.
 The app will not load correctly if there is no data provided.
 To provide the data, create a file titled `data.json` in the `public/data` directory.
-The JSON object must adhere to the `GameInfo` interface specified in `src/interfaces/GameInfo.ts`
+The JSON object must adhere to the `GameInfo` interface specified in `src/interfaces/GameInfo.ts`.
+We used data from the IDGB database: https://www.igdb.com/ and from the RAWG database: https://rawg.io/.

 ```ts
 interface Game {